top of page

 Blue light in particular stimulates the receptors in the brain that are associated with the circadian rhythm.
 Circadian lighting uses advanced LED light technology to mimic the sun’s natural light.
 It incorporates higher levels of blue light in the morning to improve alertness, and lower levels of blue light later in the day to improve sleep.

-Circadacare’s technology integrates circadian lighting to align the circadian rhythm to facilitate independence.
+Circadacare’s technology integrates circadian lighting to align the circadian rhythm to facilitate independence and improve quality of life for those in care.

 How does our AI powered monitoring work?